“Don''t be misled into thinking you can fight a disease without killing the carrier, without destroying the bacillus,” (Hitler, 1920)

-When, ten years later, he actually became Führer and had the full machinery of the state at his disposal his speeches grow increasingly international in scope.
-In his 1933 speech to the NSDAP in Wilhelmshaven he already hints at a global Final Solution involving all willing or conquered Western countries:
+When, ten years later he became chancellor and had the full machinery of the state at his disposal his speeches grow increasingly international in scope.
+In his1933 speech to the NSDAP in Wilhelmshaven he already hints at a global final solution inviting Western participation:

 “Only when this Jewish bacillus infecting the life of peoples has been removed can one hope to establish a co-operation amongst the nations which shall be built up on a lasting understanding.”

 Hitler may or not have been the “mad man” his emotional speeches suggest; he was a magnetic orator.
-He understood that the technological means, domestic support and international acquiescence to his plans would take time to achieve.
-He was patient in preparing the ground.
+He understood that the technological means, domestic support and international acquiescence if not open participation would take time to achieve.
+And he was patient.

 Before and after the Krystallnacht pogrom German antisemitism was blatant.
 But between “antisemitism” and annihilation lies a wide psychological gulf.
-Hitler skillfully bridged that chasm by misdirection: he first proposed seemingly “humanitarian” solutions to the Jewish Problem among these emigration, then extrusion (forcing Jews across borders to neighboring states) and finally the creation of Jewish “reservations.”
-Two such projects were proposed, in the French colony of Madagascar off Africa; and Nisko in the Polish Generalgouvernement border separating German and Soviet Polish zones.
-Nisko was developed, to a point and, significantly, surrounded by slave labor camps.
-Auschwitz too hosted the AG Fargen slave labor camp, so the ultimate purpose of Nisko should be obvious since the purpose of slave labor was work to death.
+Hitler skillfully bridged that chasm by misdirection.
+He first proposed seemingly “humanitarian” solutions to the Jewish Problem such as emigration, extrusion (forcing Jews across borders to neighboring states) and finally the “proposed” creation of Jewish “reservations.”

-Whatever else, Hitler was a skilled politician.
-By allowing Jews to emigrate he forced the “democracies,” and particularly his loudest critic Franklin Roosevelt, to back up protest of German persecution by willingness to accept its victims.
-Hitler was, after all, just expanding on sterilization, endorsed by the US Supreme Court 1927 ruling explained by Justice Oliver Wendell Holmes:
+Whatever else, Hitler was an intelligent and skilled politician.
+By allowing Jews to emigrate he forced the “democracies,” and particularly the loudest “liberal,” Franklin Roosevelt, to back up protest of German persecution by willingness to accept its victims.
+At the time in question Hitler was, after all, only conforming to that which the US Supreme Court advocated in its 1927 ruling regarding forced sterilization.
+As explained by Justice Oliver Wendell Holmes: